 After all the information above that will come in handy if you are traveling, we have a little secret to share: None of Minnesota’s National Parks currently charge an entrance fee on any day of the year.
 Neither do Iowa or Wisconsin’s National Parks.
 The Dakotas are the closest states with national parks that charge entrance fees.
 In fact, waiting for a free day may just make it a busier day to visit.

-- Distance from the Twin Cities: Twin Cities Metro (The Visitor Center is in the Lobby of the Science Museum)
+- Distance from the Twin Cities: Twin Cities Metro (There is a Visitor Center is in the Lobby of the Science Museum and another near St. Anthony Falls).
+The park itself actually runs along the Mississippi River from Dayton to Hastings.

 - Entrance Fee: Free